ampretia/fabric-application-examples/README.md

   "author": "",
   "license": "ISC",
   "dependencies": {
-    "fabric-shim": "^1.2.0-mbw-01"
+    "fabric-shim": "^1.2.0-mbw-europa"
   }
 }

 ```

-**Point 2:** How is chaincode deployed?
+### 2: How is chaincode deployed?

 Chaincode is deployed by the peer in response to issuing a number of (usually CLI) commands.
 For node.js chaincode the location of the chaincode npm project is required (the directory that the package.json is in).
 This does not need to be an installed project, but has to have all the code, and the package.json.

 A docker image is built for this chaincode, the package.json and code copied in. and `npm install` run.
-> It is important to make sure that you have a `package-lock.json` to make the correct packages are imported.
+> It is important to make sure that you have a `package-lock.json` to ensure the correct packages are imported.

-> TODO: What does this take in terms of the .gitignore etc?

-After the install there is a 'bootstrap' process that starts the chaincode up.
+After the install there is a 'bootstrap' process that starts the chaincode up (more details later).
+The constructors of the exported SmartContracts will be run at this point; these constructors are for setting the namespace and optionally  setup of the 'error/monitoring functions', (again more later).

-The constructors of the exported SmartContracts will be run at this point; functional logic must be put into the an exported function on the smart contract - so if there is some initial state to check or set for example this should be in a dedicated function that is invoked when the chaincode is instantiated.
+When chaincode is instantiated or updated, the `init()` function is the chaincode is called.
+As with the `invoke()` call from the client, a fn name and parameters can be passed.
+Remember therefore to have specific functions to call on `init()` and `update()` in order to do any data initialization or migration that might be needed

-**Point 3:** What needs to be exported?
+### 3: What needs to be exported?

-Convention is that this is in `index.js` - but the actual value is taken from the 'main' field of the `package.json`

-For example:
+Node states that modeul exports are defined in `index.js`

+In this example we have a single value that can be queried and updated.
+This has been split into to parts for demonstration purposes.

 ```
 // index.js